brainlife/docs/docs/apps/introduction.md

 You will need to discuss how to handle any dependencies/libraries that your App might require with resource administrators.
 To make things easier and reproducible, you should consider Dockerizing your App's **dependencies** (but not the App itself) so that you can run your App through your container using [singularity](https://singularity.lbl.gov/){target=_blank} from your `main`.

 !!! hint
-    Most compute resources now provide singularity which increases the number of resources where you might be able to run your Apps.
+    Most compute resources now provide singularity, which increases the number of resources where you might be able to run your Apps.

 ## App Launch Sequence